LSS-USP/kiskadee-ranking-data/README.md

   case (this is needed because accidental flaws may exist)
 * Collect potential features for the training set

+To aid this task, we first convert all the reports to a common report syntax (firehose)

 ### Labelling true/false positives

 We want to use the regular expressions provided by Juliet documentation to